Health Beat

 Did you or someone you know do something we should share?
 Let us know by submitting some Good News.

+Public health student Hailey Coll has been selected as a recipient of the 2024 Hattie Redmond Women and Gender Center's Student Leader Award.

 Public health student Jackie Rodriguez has been selected as a recipient of the 2024 Hattie Redmond Women and Gender Center's AYA Award.
-Her nomination was submitted by Ashley Vaughn and Kari-Lyn Sakuma.
-Congratulations, Jackie!

-Public health student Hailey Coll has been selected as a recipient of the 2024 Hattie Redmond Women and Gender Center's Student Leader Award.
-Her nomination was submitted by Ashley Vaughn and Stephanie Grutzmaucher.
-Congrats, Hailey!

 Kinesiology instructor Kim Rogers, PhD, MPH, MS received the inaugural Difference, Power and Oppression Teaching Award for her work advancing equity and inclusion at the State of Diversity at OSU event in May 2024.

-Clinical Associate Professor Cathleen Brown Crowell, Didactic Program in Dietetics Director Michelle Bump and Human Services Internship Coordinator Tasha Galardi's participation in the Center for Teaching and Learning Fellows Program brought engaged connections and learning to the college.
-They have also been influential in the curricular changes and pedagogical learning associated with Core Education.
-Thank you, we appreciate all that you do!
+Cathleen Brown Crowell, Michelle Bump and Tasha Galardi's participation in the Center for Teaching and Learning Fellows Program brought engaged connections and learning to the college.

-Congratulations, PAC!
 The College of Health's Physical Activity Course (PAC) Program was recognized as a Top Training Provider by the American Red Cross.
-Thank you for all you do!

-Ingrid Skoog, College of Health's director of online programs, was honored with an Ecampus Appreciation Award, in recognition of her partnership with Ecampus as the coordinator of online education for the College of Health.
+Ingrid Skoog, College of Health's director of online programs, was honored with an Ecampus Appreciation Award for her excellence in supporting effective teaching online and degree development.

-Congrats to Associate Professor Sam Logan who received a grant from the OSU Women's Giving Circle for the proposal Disability and Mobility Do-It-Yourself Co-Operative.
-Kudos to you, Sam!
+Associate Professor Sam Logan received a grant from the OSU Women's Giving Circle for the proposal Disability and Mobility Do-It-Yourself Co-Operative.

 The College of Health is proud to announce the well-deserved promotions of several outstanding faculty members who have demonstrated exceptional dedication to their fields and made invaluable contributions to the college.

-Associate Professor David Dallas has been selected as the new endowed director of the Moore Family Center for Whole Grain Foods, Nutrition and Preventive Health.
+Associate Professor David Dallas has been selected as the new endowed director of the Moore Family Center for Whole Grain Foods, Nutrition and Preventive Health at Oregon State University.

 Research